Medic who shot 2 was assigned to medical research center - WTMJ

 “We’re still trying to sort through stacks of paper … to figure out exactly what the motive would be,” Frederick Police Lt.
 Andrew Alcorn said Tuesday.

+Woldesenbet’s service record says he enlisted in September 2012 and reported to his most recent position in August 2019.
+In between, he served at military facilities in San Antonio, Texas; Camp Lejeune in North Carolina; Corpus Christi, Texas; Bremerton, Washington; and Portsmouth, Virginia.

+The shooting took place at a warehouse rented by the research directorate to store research supplies and equipment.
+The warehouse is located in the Riverside Tech Park, an office park several miles from the Army base.
+The warehouse is not staffed on a regular basis and is leased by a military contractor, Applehans said.

-Woldesenbet shot the sailors with a rifle.
-He then drove to the base, where gate guards who had been given advance notice told him to pull over for a search, said Brig.
-Gen. Michael Talley.
+Woldesenbet shot the sailors with a rifle, police and military officials said.
+He then drove to the base, where gate guards who had been given advance notice told him to pull over for a search.
 But Woldesenbet immediately sped off, making it about a half-mile into the installation before he was stopped at a parking lot by the base’s police force.
-When he pulled out a weapon, the police shot and killed him, Talley said.
+When he pulled out a weapon, the police shot and killed him, Fort Detrick’s Brig.
+Gen. Michael J. Talley said.

-During a news conference on Tuesday, Talley declined to identify the facility where the initial shooting occurred more specifically or describe the work that is done there.

 Fort Detrick is home to the military’s flagship biological defense laboratory and several federal civilian biodefense labs.
 About 10,000 military personnel and civilians work on the base, which encompasses about 1,300 acres (526 hectares) in the city of Frederick.